Mohammad Abdul Haque: Career

-Haque founded a hospital after retirement.
-His hospital served as a shelter for civilians during Bangladesh Liberation war.
-He joined politics in the 1970s and was elected to Parliament in 1979 as an independent candidate.
-From 1985 to 1986, he served as the Minister of Land Administration and Land Reforms in the cabinet of President Hussain Mohammad Ershad.
-He received the Bhasani Medal and Sher-e-Bangla Medal award for his philanthropic contribution.
+He joined politics in the 1970s and was elected to the Jatiya Sangsad in 1979 as an independent candidate.
+From 1985 to 1986, he served as the Minister of Land Administration and Land Reforms in the cabinet of President Hussain Muhammad Ershad.
+Although he served as the acting president of the Janadal Party from 1985 to 1986, he retired from politics in 1987.
+Abdul Haque received the Bhasani Medal and Sher-e-Bangla Medal award for his philanthropic contribution.

+Works

+Abdul Haque has authored several works including: